Lady Cynthia Mosley

-Lady Cynthia Blanche Mosley (née Curzon; 23 August 1898 – 16 May 1933), nicknamed "Cimmie", was a British aristocrat, politician and the first wife of the British Fascist politician Sir Oswald Mosley.
+Lady Cynthia Blanche Mosley (née Curzon; 23 August 1898 – 16 May 1933) was a British aristocrat, politician and the first wife of the British Fascist politician Sir Oswald Mosley.

 Early life

 Born Cynthia Blanche Curzon at Kedleston Hall, she was the second daughter of Hon.
 George Curzon (later Marquess Curzon of Kedleston) and his first wife, Mary Victoria Leiter, an American department-store heiress.
-As the daughter of an Earl (and later a Marquess), she was styled Lady Cynthia beginning in 1911.
+As the daughter of an Earl (and later a Marquess), she was styled Lady Cynthia from 1911.
+She was nicknamed "Cimmie".